-OFAC also recently issued its first and second public enforcement actions against cryptocurrency companies.
-First, on December 30, 2020, OFAC entered into a settlement with BitGo, Inc. ("BitGo"), a U.S. company that implements security and scalability platforms for digital assets and offers non-custodial secure digital wallet management services.14 OFAC determined that deficiencies in BitGo's sanctions compliance procedures caused the company to fail to prevent persons it knew (based on IP address data) were located in sanctioned jurisdictions from using its non-custodial secure digital wallet management service.
+In late 2020, OFAC also issued its first and second public enforcement actions against cryptocurrency companies.
+First, on December 30, 2020, OFAC entered into a settlement with BitGo, Inc. ("BitGo"), a U.S. company that implements security and scalability platforms for digital assets and offers non-custodial secure digital wallet management services.13 OFAC determined that deficiencies in BitGo's sanctions compliance procedures caused the company to fail to prevent persons it should have known (based on IP address data) were located in sanctioned jurisdictions from using its non-custodial secure digital wallet management service.
 Similarly, on February 18, 2021, OFAC entered into a settlement with BitPay, Inc. ("BitPay"), a U.S. company that offers a payment processing solution for merchants to accept digital currency as payment, for processing payments on behalf of individuals who, based on IP addresses and information available in invoices, were located in sanctioned jurisdictions.
 Additionally, OFAC has recently focused on money service businesses ("MSBs"), as evidenced by its 2021 actions against Payoneer Inc. ("Payoneer") and MoneyGram Payment Systems, Inc. ("MoneyGram").
-OFAC stated that such digital currency businesses and MSBs, like other financial services providers, are responsible for ensuring compliance with OFAC sanctions, including understanding their sanctions-related risks and taking steps to mitigate against such risks.15
+OFAC stated that such digital currency businesses and MSBs, like other financial services providers, are responsible for ensuring compliance with OFAC sanctions, including understanding their sanctions-related risks and taking steps to mitigate against such risks (OFAC has also recently taken the more drastic step of designating crypto exchanges and other companies, including Blender.io and Tornado Cash, onto the SDN List for allegedly processing illicit transactions).14